TreyTiller/movie-generator/README.md

 	— User should be able to make multiple searches with only current results displaying — User should be able to see information about the film — User needs to be able to limit the number of results

+## Technologies Used:
+	HTML/CSS/JavaScript/jQuery
+		This project mostly runs off of JavaScript/ jQuery.
+The initial set up has a simple html markdown and css styling with mobile responsive breakpoints.
+During the testing phase I used Postman to run request on the APIs I was planning to use.

   ## User Flows/wireframe/page layout(mobile):